Stockholms Stora Pris

 The Stockholms Stora Pris is a Group 3 flat horse race in Sweden open to thoroughbreds aged four years or older.
-It is run over a distance of 1,750 metres (1 mile and 165 yards) at Bro Park from 2016 (earlier at Täby before the closure of the venue), in late May or early June.
+It is run over a distance of 1,750 metres (1 mile and 165 yards) at Bro Park from 2016 (earlier at Täby before the closure of the venue), in June.

 History

 The event was established in 1930, and its initial prize money was 12,000 kronor.
 The first winner was called St Hans.

 For a period the Stockholms Stora Pris held Listed status.
 It was promoted to Group 3 level in 2006.
-It is currently one of three Group races in Sweden, along with the Stockholm Cup International and the Zawawi Cup.
+It is currently one of two Group races in Sweden, along with the Stockholm Cup International.

 Records

 Most successful horse since 1996 (3 wins):